boles101/JobAd_Optimization/README.md

       "description": "We are looking for a senior developer to join our fast-growing tech company...", "keywords": ["tech", "developer", "senior", "full-time"],
       "platform": "Twitter"

+- **GET/api/JobAd/Get-All-Platforms**
+   - Get all platforms regitsterd in the enum in the JobRequest Class.
+Character Limit must be initialized in the PlatformService Class => GetCharacterLimit other wise will throw limit not specified..

 ## Methodolgies and Principles Used
  - **Overview of the design principles and methodologies applied:**